Measles 101: What You Need To Know

-Parents are naturally concerned about their children.
-Measles is a very contagious virus and is easily spread through the air when someone coughs or sneezes.
+Measles, also known as rubeola, is a very contagious virus and is easily spread through the air when someone coughs or sneezes.
 One person who has measles may infect others when viral droplets spray into the air.
 The droplets can remain contagious on infected surfaces for up to 2 hours.

-- Only about 3 out of 100 people who get two doses of measles vaccine will still get measles if exposed to the virus, and then the illness will probably be less severe and less contagious.
+- Only about 3 out of 100 people who get two doses of measles vaccine will still get measles if exposed to the virus, and then the illness is probably less severe and less contagious.

 What Are the Measles Symptoms?